zaenhakeem/dsc-phase-2-project-group4/README.md

-# Data Analysis on Movie Financials and ROI
+# Data Analysis on Movie Financials

 This project presents a comprehensive analysis of movie financials, exploring production budgets, box office gross, and Return on Investment (ROI).
 By analyzing various datasets, we aim to uncover the underlying factors that drive a movie's financial success and provide valuable insights into the correlation between budget size and profitability.
 This analysis includes detailed visualizations, predictive models, and hypothesis testing.